crd230/crd230.github.io/lab4.md

 ![](lab4_files/figure-html/unnamed-chunk-36-1.png)<!-- -->

-By defauly, `plot()` will provide the tract IDs on the x-axis.
+By default, `plot()` will provide the tract IDs on the x-axis.
 That's fine if you've got a small number of observations, but we've got 8,000+.
 The argument `leaflab = "none"` drops the labels on the x-axis.

 As the James et a. chapter mentions, there is no standardized way for determining where to cut the dendrogram.
 They state "people often look at the dendrogram and select by eye a sensible number of clusters, based on the heights of the fusion and the number of clusters desired."
 What does your eyes tell you?